How to apply for a volunteer role

 We’ll let you know as soon as possible after your interview if you’ve been successful.

 If you are successful, you’re nearly a fully-fledged volunteer.
-Before you celebrate and we give you a start date, we need to do a couple of checks.
+Before you're given a start date, we need to do a couple of checks...

 Checks and clearances

 Depending on your role, you’ll need to take a DBS check.
 To complete your DBS check, you have to provide various documents – but don’t worry, we’ll let you know what you need to bring.